The Secrets to Unlocking XML Data in an Optimised Format for Downstream Users

 This makes the results more meaningful and valuable to an organisation where non-technical decision-makers may need to work with large volumes of data in real-time.

-With the powerful, inbuilt algorithms that Flexter is shipped with (in both the SaaS version and the Enterprise version) your data warehousing job is made much easier with user-ready data that can be passed up or down the line as needed and without considerable extra data management work.
+With the powerful, inbuilt algorithms that Flexter is shipped with your data warehousing job is made much easier with user-ready data that can be passed up or down the line as needed and without considerable extra data management work.

 Can be installed on a single node or for very large volumes of XML on a cluster of servers.